Wednesday, 6 August 2014

-I didn't write this, I can't write this, I'm not writing this, there is no one writing this.
+I didn't write this, I can't write this, I am not writing this, there is no one writing this.
 How does flexing a finger to tap-tap some pre-structured preset articulation based around a sudo philosophical art school rejected hipster trope seep out of me, it's bodily witness, now accuser, victim and I suppose, perpetrator.

-What's to blame for the desire to brutalise words for the consumption of one man and his dog that doesnt exist due to said loner's inibility to physically own said dog because of a unhelpful possession of an extreme form of retardation, that and this whole scenario is set deep within the realm of utter fantasy.
-What, what am I writing?
+What's to blame for the desire to brutalise words for the consumption of one man and his dog that doesnt exist due to said loner's inibility to physically own said dog because of a unhelpful possession of an extreme form of retardation.
+That and this whole scenario is set deep within the realm of utter fantasy.
+What?
+What am I writing?
 This obviously proves I have no soul, a stunted imagination and a distinct lack of understanding for disability.

-Why, why what? why ask the whys, it's always why?
-Why are we like this, why did you leave me, why are we here, there or anywhere?
+Why?
+Why what? why ask the whys?
+It's always why?
+Why are we like this?
+Why did you leave me?
+Why are we here, there or anywhere?
 Why is everyone insignificant to my own self existence, self-dislocation, lack of connection from a shared consciousness, an elaborate hokey hippie epiphoney that seemed like it should be true.
 It isn't, what isn't?
-I don't know, cells are communicating this, I am no more real than ultra violet is to a blind, brain-damaged fraggle, there I go again.
+I don't know, cells are communicating this, I am no more real than ultra-violet is to a blind, brain-damaged fraggle, there I go again.

 Perception?
-How whole can we be without our understanding of our whole.
+How whole can we be without our understanding of our whole?
 My brain hurts.
 The headaches, the hangovers, the comedowns, the comas, the strokes, the tumours, the cancers, the leftovers.
-The function, what point is the sustained function of self-preservation.
+The function, what point is the sustained function of self-preservation?
 Our brain ultimately wants to repair, wants to function, our machine wants to keep running regardless of reason.

-The whims of it's memories prevail and our lack of control over it's innate programming, addictions, attractions, desires, hunger, aggression, angst, fear, and overall weird need to explore a jagged submerged crevis inside a partially collapsed mountain for 6 six hours in minus 20 just to see a cave, a cave that someone had already shown you the pictures of.
+The whims of it's memories prevail and our lack of control over it's innate programming, addictions, attractions, desires, hunger, aggression, angst, fear, and overall weird need to explore a jagged submerged crevis inside a partially collapsed mountain for 6 six hours in minus 20 just to see a bit more rock, a cave that someone had already shown you the pictures of.
 These are our mothers and our fuckers.
 These are the real one's writing this but for what ends?